pchapman-uat/CSC235-10.1/README.md

 # Features
 - Write notes
 - Open notes
+    - When doing a save it will update the opened file
 - Save note to opened file
+    - If there is no opened file, save as new
 - Save note as new file
 - Clear note
+    -   Asks to save if text is found

 ## Images
 ![](./_screenshots/mainScreen.png)